Steampunk: Victorian

 Karel Zeman's film The Fabulous World of Jules Verne (1958) is a very early example of cinematic steampunk.
 Based on Jules Verne novels, Zeman's film imagines a past that never was, based on those novels.
 Other early examples of historical steampunk in cinema include Hayao Miyazaki's anime films such as Laputa: Castle in the Sky (1986) and Howl's Moving Castle (2004), which contain many archetypal anachronisms characteristic of the steampunk genre.

 "Historical" steampunk usually leans more towards science fiction than fantasy, but a number of historical steampunk stories have incorporated magical elements as well.
 For example, Morlock Night, written by K. W. Jeter, revolves around an attempt by the wizard Merlin to raise King Arthur to save the Britain of 1892 from an invasion of Morlocks from the future.

 Paul Guinan's Boilerplate, a "biography" of a robot in the late 19th century, began as a website that garnered international press coverage when people began believing that Photoshop images of the robot with historic personages were real.
 The site was adapted into the illustrated hardbound book Boilerplate: History's Mechanical Marvel, which was published by Abrams in October 2009.
 Because the story was not set in an alternative history, and in fact contained accurate information about the Victorian era, some booksellers referred to the tome as "historical steampunk".

 East Asia

-Fictional settings inspired by East Asian rather than Western history, especially those inspired by Chinese history, have been called "silkpunk".
+Fictional settings inspired by East Asian rather than European history, especially those inspired by Chinese history, have been called "silkpunk".
 The term originated with the author Ken Liu, who defined it as "a blend of science fiction and fantasy [that] draws inspiration from classical East Asian antiquity", with a "technology vocabulary (...) based on organic materials historically important to East Asia (bamboo, paper, silk) and seafaring cultures of the Pacific (coconut, feathers, coral)", rather than the brass and leather associated with steampunk.
 Liu used the term to describe his Dandelion Dynasty series, which began in 2015.
 Other works described as silkpunk include Neon Yang's Tensorate series of novellas, which began in 2017.
 Lyndsie Manusos of Book Riot has argued that the genre does "not fit in a direct analogy with steampunk.
 Silkpunk is technology and poetics.
 It is engineering and language."